CommonAccord/Site-Org/Doc/Adroit/Adroit_Employment_Agt_Terms.01.md

 28.2.1.sec=personal information - for particular management and administrative purposes;

-28.2.2.sec=professional/trade qualifications and other information regarding skill and experience of the Employee - for use by relevant bodies or by the Employer’s clients or potential clients;
+28.2.2.sec=professional/trade qualifications and other information regarding skill and experience of the Employee - for use by relevant bodies or by the Employer's clients or potential clients;

-28.2.3.sec=details of rates and hours of work – for use by relevant bodies or by the Employer’s clients or potential clients.
+28.2.3.sec=details of rates and hours of work – for use by relevant bodies or by the Employer's clients or potential clients.

 28.2.=[02/Bit/Ssec_03]